sreesankarsankarayya/pipenv/README.md

-# Comprehensive Guide to Pipenv, Pyenv, and Docker in Kali Linux
+# Comprehensive Guide to Pipenv, Pyenv, and Docker in Kali Linux WSL on Win 11/10

+> The same approach without WSL works on MacOS

 ## Introduction
 `Pipenv` is a tool for managing Python dependencies, virtual environments, and packaging.
 It is an alternative to `virtualenv` and `venv`, offering a streamlined experience.